mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- Road closed off with no signage, 8th August :- [7998780](https://www.fixmystreet.com/report/7998780)
+- Tactile paving outside Mann's shop is worn; difficult for a blind person to identify it with a long cane., 8th August :- [7998778](https://www.fixmystreet.com/report/7998778)
+- The lighting is to dull and doesn’t give enough light so can you please put orange light bulbs in please just like they got in Milton road, 8th August :- [7998721](https://www.fixmystreet.com/report/7998721)
+- A large number of potholes along the length of Crippetts lane, along with stone debris on the road making it slippery, 8th August :- [7998664](https://www.fixmystreet.com/report/7998664)
 - Litter picking bags for collection, 8th August :- [7997917](https://www.fixmystreet.com/report/7997917)
 - Keep Left sign missing, 8th August :- [7997501](https://www.fixmystreet.com/report/7997501)
 - Yellow mat was put in place some 2-3 months ago when inspecting engineer (might be Highways as Severn Trent deny it's theirs!) identified a rusted rainwater soakaway drain was a potential trip hazard to pedestrians.
 Hazard now fixed by me.., 8th August :- [7997124](https://www.fixmystreet.com/report/7997124)